TheNathanSpace/VortoChallenge/README.md

 Routing Problem," which is a variant of the "Travelling Salesman Problem".
 Since it's a variation of TSP, which is NP-hard, I would assume that an exact algorithmic solution for this problem _could_ be constructed.

-However, given the implementation constraints (24 hours in the midst of college classes, etc.), I opted to use a relatively simple heuristic technique.
-The steps are as follows:
+However, given the implementation constraints (24 hours while in the midst of college classes, etc.), I opted to use a much simpler heuristic technique.
+The algorithm steps are as follows:

 1. Create a new driver.
 2. For all remaining loads, calculate the distance between the driver and the load's starting position.